MSW Enrollment Guide

 If you are interested in pursuing a research assistantship, view our active research project page to identify a project that fits your interest.
 From there, reach out to the affiliated faculty member directly for position availability.
-For general questions about research assistantships, please reach out to Professor and Associate Dean for Research Jenn Bellamy.
+For general questions about research assistantships, please contact Professor and Associate Dean for Research Jenn Bellamy.

-The Collaborative Learning and Innovative Educational Models of Behavioral Health Program (CLIMB) is a behavioral health workforce program that provides 50 MSW students in their concentration year a $10,000 stipend and specialized training.
+The Collaborative Learning and Innovative Educational Models of Behavioral Health Program (CLIMB) provides 50 MSW students in their concentration year a $10,000 stipend and specialized behavioral health training.

-In partnership with the Health Resources and Services Administration (HRSA), we offer four $10,000 Geriatric Workforce Enhancement Program (GWEP) stipends to students who are passionate about a career working with older adults who may have Alzheimer’s disease and related dementias.
+In partnership with the Health Resources and Services Administration, we offer four $10,000 Geriatric Workforce Enhancement Program (GWEP) stipends to students who are passionate about a career working with older adults who may have Alzheimer’s disease and related dementias.